-2021 2020
+2022 2021

 Intragovernmental

-Accounts Receivable \$ 391,311 \$ 407,594
+Accounts Receivable \$ 398,082 \$ 391,311

-With the Public
+Other than Intragovernmental

-Accounts Receivable 40,840 32,017
+Accounts Receivable 43,676 40,840

-Allowance for Uncollectible Accounts (23) (50)
+Allowance for Uncollectible Accounts (23) (23)

-Total With the Public 40,817 31,967
+Total Other than Intragovernmental 43,653 40,817

-Total Accounts Receivable, Net \$ 432,128 \$ 439,561
+Total Accounts Receivable, Net \$ 441,735 \$ 432,128

 Intragovernmental receivables are based on services provided to other federal agencies for activities such as name checks, requests for international travel, and training.
-The significant types of receivables reported in With the Public include the Non-Federal User Fee Program and the National Name Check Program.
+The significant types of receivables reported in Other than Intragovernmental include the Non-Federal User Fee Program and the National Name Check Program.
 These customers are typically state and local government agencies conducting background checks on individuals.